 Q: How close in time must the retaliation be?

-A: Courts expect employers to retaliate close in time to the protected conduct.
-As such, time may be the most important evidence of a connection between your protected conduct and your employer’s retaliation.
+A: There is no exact amount of time that courts will consider close enough or too remote in every case, but courts expect employers to retaliate close in time to the protected conduct.
+As such, time may be the most important evidence of a connection between your protected conduct and your employer’s retaliation, particularly if the retaliation occurs so quickly after your conduct that nothing else could have happened in the interim to explain the employer's actions.
 On the other hand, courts have dismissed retaliation claims based on adverse actions taken months after an employee’s protected conduct, where the employee did not have any other evidence of a causal connection.

 Q: Is there such a thing as retaliation by harassment?

 A: Yes.
-A campaign of retaliatory harassment, even without a discharge or other economic loss, can be severe and tangible enough for a lawsuit.
+A pattern of retaliatory harassment, even without a discharge or other economic loss, can be severe enough for a lawsuit.

 Q: If I can prove that my employer’s explanation for firing me was bogus, can I prove retaliation?